wurli/tidyverse-dev-bot/news-files-annotated/purrr.md

 !begin-bullets-35!

+-   !begin-bullet!
--   All data-frame based mappers have been removed in favour of new functions and idioms in the tidyverse. `dmap()`, `dmap_at()`, `dmap_if()`, `invoke_rows()`, `slice_rows()`, `map_rows()`, `by_slice()`, `by_row()`, and `unslice()` have been moved to purrrlyr.
+    All data-frame based mappers have been removed in favour of new functions and idioms in the tidyverse. `dmap()`, `dmap_at()`, `dmap_if()`, `invoke_rows()`, `slice_rows()`, `map_rows()`,
+    `by_slice()`, `by_row()`, and `unslice()` have been moved to purrrlyr.
 This is a bit of an aggresive change but it allows us to make the dependencies much lighter.
+    !end-bullet!

 !end-bullets-35!